Important information regarding the provision of free school meals

 Eligibility for free school meals

-However, even if your child is in one of these year groups we still need you to apply for free meals if you are receiving benefits.
-This will allow your school to claim important extra funding that will benefit your child.
+However, we still need you to apply for free meals if you are receiving tax credits or benefits.
+This will allow your child’s school to claim important extra funding that will benefit your child.

-Parents of children attending school nursery, junior classes in Years 3 to 6, or at secondary school in Hackney will have to pay for school meals, unless they are receiving benefits.
+Parents of children attending school nursery, or a secondary school in Hackney will have to pay for school meals unless they are receiving qualifying benefits.

 To qualify, your child must be in school and you must be receiving one of the following benefits: